Pumpkin Cream Cold Foam Cold Brew (Starbucks Copycat)

 For my homemade version of Pumpkin Cold Foam, I've made a few swaps to lighten things up:

-Coconut Milk: Instead of heavy whipping cream, I use full-fat canned coconut milk for a rich, dairy-free base.
+Whole Milk: Instead of heavy whipping cream, I use whole milk in my recipe.

 Canned Pumpkin Puree: Not to be confused with sweetened pumpkin pie filling, canned pumpkin puree offers fiber and real pumpkin flavor without the added sugars.
 Unlike the Starbucks version, which also contains pumpkin puree, but has added sugar by combining condensed skim milk and sugar in the pumpkin puree, this homemade version keeps it simple and healthier